jubalm/do-dokku-wordpress/README.md

 #### 8. Setup a storage volume for files

 As configured it is impossible to make uploads, themes, plugins,... persistent.
-The easiest way to overcome this is to mount a local folder as a storage volume
+The easiest way to overcome this is to mount a local folder as a storage volume.

 ```
 sudo mkdir /opt/wordpress